Corporate Collections

 Client: A Midwestern Corporation

-Just as your company carries its team of experts, La Finca, is your trusted partner in providing you a comprehensive service.
+Just as your company carries its team of experts in its field of expertise, La Finca is your trusted partner in providing you a comprehensive art advisory service.
 This Midwestern company had amassed a very large collection of hundreds of pieces since the collection was established in the 1960’s.
-A strategy was developed to sell off a number of the higher value works but also thin the collection as a whole which was taking up a large amount of storage space.
-With a new company building being constructed this initiative was essential to allow the for the company to move forward without having to care for a large collection and to raise more funds for the new direction of the company.
-They were able to look toward the future knowing that they made the right decisions on their collection and maximized their returns.
+A strategy was developed to sell several of the higher value works but also thin the majority of the collection which was taking up a large amount of storage space.
+With a new company building being constructed, this initiative was essential to allow the for the company to move forward without having to care for a large collection and account for the space it needed to store it.
+With the proper art advisory, the company’s new leadership was able to look toward the future knowing that they made the right decisions on their collection and to ensure its maximum returns.